blm17e/Portfolio/README.md

 Explore the relationship between family composition and social context variables and self-rated health.

 #### Data:
-The "General Social Survey - Family" from 2017 (GSS) is used for the following analysis.
+The Canadian "General Social Survey - Family" from 2017 (GSS) is used for the following analysis.

 ### Example #2: CAnD3 Shark Tank